puolival/multipy/README.md

 * MultiPy is presented in a neuroscience seminar at the <a href="https://cibr.jyu.fi/en">Jyväskylä Centre for Interdisciplinary Brain Research</a>, Jyväskylä, Finland (30th November 2018)

-* MultiPy is presented in the Tool of the month <a href="https://blogs.helsinki.fi/ils-blogs/2018/05/24/tom-30-05/">seminar</a> at the University of Helsinki, Finland (30th May 2018)
+* MultiPy is presented in the <a href="https://blogs.helsinki.fi/ils-blogs/2018/05/24/tom-30-05/">Tool of the month seminar</a> at the University of Helsinki, Finland (30th May 2018)

-* MultiPy is presented as a poster in the Neuronal circuit dynamics across scales and species <a href="https://www.helsinki.fi/en/conferences/neuronal-circuit-dynamics-across-scales-and-species">symposium</a> at Helsinki, Finland (3-4th May 2018)
+* MultiPy is presented as a poster in the <a href="https://www.helsinki.fi/en/conferences/neuronal-circuit-dynamics-across-scales-and-species">Neuronal circuit dynamics across scales and species symposium</a> at Helsinki, Finland (3-4th May 2018)

 ## Installation

 Install the software manually to get the latest version.
-The pip version is updated approximately once per month.
+The pip version is updated approximately every two or three months.

 ### Using pip